-Updated – from Jurassic Park to Digital Transformation – a Tale of Information Professionals
+From Jurassic Park to Digital Transformation: A Tale of Information Professionals

 It is literally 20 years to the day since I first started at AIIM.
 I've been thinking about how the technology landscape has changed since I first walked on the scene at AIIM and what the implications of these changes are for how we think about what it means to be an “Information Professional."
-This was the heart of what I spoke about during my keynote at AIIM16, and we've now published as a new e-book.
-Click on the image to get it!
+This was the heart of what I spoke about during my keynote at The AIIM Conference, and we've now published as a new e-book.

 How We Got Here